sofastack/sofa-ark/sofa-ark-samples/sample-springboot-ark/README_EN.md

 ```

 ## How to run test cases
-Considering to integrate with [JUnit4 FrameWork](https://github.com/junit-team/junit4/wiki/getting-started) and [SpringBoot Test](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html), SOFAArk provided two implementations of runners for using with `@RunWith` include:
+Considering to integrate with [JUnit4 FrameWork](https://github.com/junit-team/junit4/wiki/getting-started) and [SpringBoot Test](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html), SOFAArk provides two implementations of runners for using with `@RunWith` include:

 + `ArkJUnit4Runner`

 + `ArkBootRunner`

-Now, we would show how to run test case in `JUnit4 FrameWork` and `Spring Boot`;
+However, integration with [TestNG Framework](https://github.com/cbeust/testng/wiki) is different.
+SOFAArk provides a annotation `@TestNGOnArk`, when a test class is annotated with this annotation, it represents that it would be executed on ark container .
+Now, we would show how to run test case in `JUnit4 FrameWork`, `TestNG FrameWork` and `Spring Boot`;

 ### Run test case in JUnit4 FrameWork
 `ArkJUnit4Runner` is similar to `JUnit4`, the latter is the default implementation of runner in JUnit4 Framework; In other words, if you want run normal junit4 test case in SOFAArk container, you should use `@RunWith(ArkJUnit4Runner.class)` instead of the default one.
 Code as what the following shows: